Triangle Counting with Local Edge Differential Privacy: The Noninteractive Lower Bound

-Algorithm $\cB$ first forms a bipartite \sr{graph $G_X$} with parts $U_1$ and $U_2$ with $X$ as the adjacency matrix; that is, it adds an edge $(u_{1i},u_{2j})$ for each $i,j\in[n]$ with $X_{ij}=1.$ \sr{We call} $G_X$ the \emph{secret subgraph}, \sr{because it will be included as a subgraph in every query graph and it will be the only part of that graph that contains any information about the original sensitive dataset $X$}.
-Note that \sr{$G_X$} does not depend on the outer-product query.
-The remaining edges of each query subgraph are between $U_1\cup U_2$ and \sr{$W$} and are specific to each query graph, so that overall the resulting graph is tripartite.
+Algorithm $\cB$ first forms a bipartite {graph $G_X$} with parts $U_1$ and $U_2$ with $X$ as the adjacency matrix; that is, it adds an edge $(u_{1i},u_{2j})$ for each $i,j\in[n]$ with $X_{ij}=1.$ {We call} $G_X$ the \emph{secret subgraph}, {because it will be included as a subgraph in every query graph and it will be the only part of that graph that contains any information about the original sensitive dataset $X$}.
+Note that {$G_X$} does not depend on the outer-product query.
+The remaining edges of each query subgraph are between $U_1\cup U_2$ and {$W$} and are specific to each query graph, so that overall the resulting graph is tripartite.
 For each $v\in U_1\cup U_2$, let $\Gamma_X(v)$ denote the neighbors of $v$ in the secret subgraph $G_X$.
 A key idea in the construction is that every node in the secret subgraph $G_X$ will have one of \talya{only} two possible neighborhoods in each query graph.
-This allows algorithm $\cB$ to simulate triangle-counting computations on all query graphs by invoking a local randomizer on each vertex in $U_1\cup U_2$ only twice. \sr{For each vertex $v\in U_1\cup U_2,$ algorithm $\cal B$ runs its local randomizer $R_v(\cdot)$ twice: once with the adjacency list specified by $\Gamma_X(v)$ and once with the adjacency list specified by $\Gamma_X(v)\cup W$.
+This allows algorithm $\cB$ to simulate triangle-counting computations on all query graphs by invoking a local randomizer on each vertex in $U_1\cup U_2$ only twice. {For each vertex $v\in U_1\cup U_2,$ algorithm $\cal B$ runs its local randomizer $R_v(\cdot)$ twice: once with the adjacency list specified by $\Gamma_X(v)$ and once with the adjacency list specified by $\Gamma_X(v)\cup W$.
 Algorithm $\cal B$ then records the output of the former invocation as as $r_0(v)$, and the latter as $r_1(v)$.}

-By \cref{thm:composition}, the algorithm that simply outputs the vector of all $4n$ responses of the local randomizers is $(2\eps,2\delta)$-DP by composition, because each bit of $X$ is encoded as a potential edge and used in two executions of the randomizers for its endpoints, where each execution (of all randomizers) is $(\eps,\delta)$-LEDP.
+\ificalp By the composition property of differential privacy, \else By \cref{thm:composition}, \fi the algorithm that simply outputs the vector of all $4n$ responses of the local randomizers is $(2\eps,2\delta)$-DP by composition, because each bit of $X$ is encoded as a potential edge and used in two executions of the randomizers for its endpoints, where each execution (of all randomizers) is $(\eps,\delta)$-LEDP.
 In the remaining steps, algorithm $\cB$ only postprocesses the vector of responses, and thus it is $(2\eps,2\delta)$-DP.

 Next, we describe how to postprocess the vector of responses to obtain an answer to an outer-product query $(A,B).$ To answer each outer-product query, algorithm $\cB$ will first obtain answers to three linear queries that we call {\em submatrix queries}.
 Submatrix queries are defined the same way as outer-product queries, except that vectors $A$ and $B$ have entries in $\{0,1\}$ instead of $\{-1,1\}$.
 Next, we explain how to answer submatrix queries on $X$, deferring to \cref{claim:query-simulation} the description of the simulation of each outer-product query with submatrix queries.